Barclaya rugosa: Taxonomy

-Publication

 It was first described by Sofiman Othman and Niels Jacobsen in 2022.

-Type specimen

 The type specimen has been collected in West Malaysia on the 16th of August 1966.

 Etymology

 The specific epithet rugosa refers to the rugose leaves.

 Conservation

 It is classified as least concern (LC) under the IUCN criteria.

 Ecology

 Habitat

 It occurs in shadid habitats with streams, temporary pools, and marshy areas.
 Seedlings can grow submerged, but mature plants suffer under fully submerged conditions.
 They are genuinely emergent.

 Pollination

 It may be pollinated by flies.